Frequently Asked Questions

 May I see my room before I move in?

-Students may schedule a tour with the Admission Office during the summer to see a showroom.
+Students may schedule a tour with the Admission Office during the summer to see the showroom in Brotherton Hall.
 Otherwise, the residence halls are closed to students until the move-in date.

 What size are the beds in the residence hall rooms?